ArctosDB/documentation-wiki/_how_to/How-to-Edit-a-Specific-Locality.markdown

 ### Find the Locality to Edit

-**From Specimen Search**
+**From Search**

-* Search for the specimen and click on its GUID to go to the specimen detail page.
+* Search for the cataled item and click on its GUID to go to the detail page.

 * In the Locality section of the detail page, click on "Edit" in the upper right corner.
-Alternatively, go to the Locality tab above the specimen data on the detail page.
+Alternatively, go to the Locality tab above the data on the detail page.

 * Click "Edit Locality" on the right side of the window.